drupalprojects/fieldgroup/README.txt

 The presentation of a node isn't touched.
 The fields are still ordered by their weights without caring about their field groups.

+NOTE: You have to patch CCK, or this module won't work correctly.
+Read the installation instruction.

 Installation
 ------------
+ * Patch CCK with the patch from http://drupal.org/node/78560
  * Copy the module to your modules directory and activate it.

 Dependency: CCK (Content Construction Kit)